Falfurrias High School

 Falfurrias High School is a public high school located in Falfurrias, Texas (USA) and classified as a 3A school by the UIL.
 It is part of the Brooks County Independent School District located in northern Brooks County which serves students county-wide.
-For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.
+For the 2024–2025 school year, the school was given a "D" by the Texas Education Agency.

 High school aged students living in La Gloria Independent School District may attend Falfurrias High or Premont High of Premont Independent School District.